cea-hpc/pdwfs/README.md

 - *PaDaWAn: a Python Infrastructure for Loosely-Coupled In Situ Workflows*, J. Capul, S. Morais, J-B. Lekien, ISAV@SC (2018).

-## In situ / in transit HPC workflows
+## In situ and in transit HPC workflows
 Within the HPC community, in situ data processing is getting quite some interests as a potential enabler for future exascale-era simulations.

 The original in situ approach, also called tightly-coupled in situ, consists in executing data processing routines within the same address space as the simulation and sharing the resources with it.
 It requires the simulation to use a dedicated API and to link against a library embedding a processing runtime.
 Notable in situ frameworks are ParaView [Catalyst](https://www.paraview.org/in-situ/), VisIt [LibSim](https://wci.llnl.gov/simulation/computer-codes/visit).
 [SENSEI](http://sensei-insitu.org) provides a common API that can map to various in situ processing backends.